krysalead/um.backend/readme.md

 ### Logging service

-The way to log in your code is this one, behind the scene we use the [https://github.com/mreuvers/typescript-logging](typescript-logging) library
+The way to logging in your code is this one, behind the scene we use the [https://github.com/mreuvers/typescript-logging](typescript-logging) library

 ```Typescript
 import { factory } from './LoggingService';